Elementary Table Tennis

 9) Gold medals will be awarded to first place in each category.
 Silver medals will be awarded to second place in each category.

-10) The championship banner will be awarded to the school with the highest total points, counting all finishes that earn points across all categories.
-In the event of a tie, points for the tied schools will be re-calculated using only their highest place finish in each category.
+10) The championship banner will be awarded to the Team with the highest total points, counting all finishes that earn points across all categories.
+In the event of a tie, points for the tied Teams will be re-calculated using only their highest place finish in each category.

 B. Procedures and Rules for Matches